dvernon5/Weather-API-Application/README.md

 Redis/Redis++ Library
 * [Redis GitHub Repository](https://github.com/sewenew/redis-plus-plus): Official documentation for Redis++ Library.
-* [Redis Documentation](https://redis.io/): Official documentation for Redis Library.
+* [Redis Documentation](https://redis.io/): Official documentation for Redis Library

 For more information on the WeatherAPI and its documentation, visit [WeatherAPI Documentation](https://www.weatherapi.com/docs/).
 You can find detailed information on how to use the WeatherAPI service and explore its various endpoints.